Article Shortcut

 Close-up →

 More and more investors are investing in blockchain startups through their mobile phones.
-Hence how easy it is to source blockchain-related information on their mobile phone becomes more crucial than ever.
+Hence how easy it is to source crypto-related information on their mobile phone becomes more crucial than ever.

-To cater to this on-the-go investing, I helped Panony adapt its news website into a mobile media app that fits blockchain investors' information sourcing experience.
+To cater to this on-the-go investing, I helped Panony adapt its news website into a mobile media app that fits crypto investors' information sourcing experience.

-Overall, I 1:1 interviewed 4 investors who are experienced in crypto-investing.
+I interviewed 4 investors who are experienced in crypto-investing.

 What are the frustrations experience while sourcing information from your phone